-IDL Free Resources
+IDL Free Resources with an IDL License

 Published on 12/10/2022

-IDL has an extensive library of free school resources that are designed to improve learning outcomes for students and identify specific learning needs.
+IDL has an extensive library of school resources that are designed to improve learning outcomes for students and identify specific learning needs.
 All our resources are developed in line with the National Curriculum, so you can use our educational resources alongside your existing curriculum.

 Our award-winning software is used by thousands of schools worldwide, helping to change the lives of hundreds of thousands of learners.
 Our free educational resources include our free dyslexia tool IDL Literacy Screener and our Numeracy Screener, Multiplication Tables Check (MTC) and Animated Maths Tutorials.
 Our learning tools are designed to help monitor the progress of learners and encourage individually tailored learning to meet the specific needs of pupils.